Speak to an expert

 What determines the size and type of hot water cylinder, I’m going to get, and can I use my existing one?

-There are hundreds, if not thousands of variations of size and type of hot water cylinder, so it’s important that we specify the right one for you and your home.
+There are many types and sizes of hot water cylinders.
+It’s important to choose the right one for you and your home.

 The process of specifying the right hot water cylinder begins with understanding the hot water demand for the property.
-We not only look at the number of people living in the property, but also the number of baths and showers that could theoretically all be in use at one time.
+We look at how many people live in the property.
+We also consider how many baths and showers could be used at the same time.
 The next stage is to specify the type of hot water cylinder.

 The type of hot water cylinder is only suited to hydro-split and High temp systems that consist of an indoor and outdoor unit.
 It is not comparable with monobloc systems (Daikin).
-There are situations where keeping your existing hot water cylinder may be an option, this will be explored in the early stages of the consultation and design process.
+In some cases, you may keep your current hot water cylinder.
+We will look into this early in the consultation and design process.

 Are heat pumps noisy?